-- 1. Infrastructure changes and equipment in Transit garage buildings and treasury to allow secure revenue servicing and coin handling; - 2.
+- 1. Infrastructure changes and equipment in Transit garage buildings and treasury to allow secure revenue servicing and coin handling: - 2.
 The communications hardware required for the new fareboxes to exchange route and bus stop information with the bus radio system and use the Wi-Fi system within Transit buildings to communicate with data servers to upload revenue collection information from the bus and download fare structure and smart card update information to the farebox on a daily basis.

 The breakdown of payments under the Contract with Garival Inc. are itemized below.
 Phase 1 of the project consists of the installation of the great majority of the hardware necessary for the project including all fareboxes and cash vaults.
 The payment for this phase makes up 60% of the total value of the contract.
 A deficiency payment of 5% of the total contract is being retained from Phase 1 because the farebox transfer printers are not meeting reliability requirements.
 A written agreement regarding this deficiency payment has been accepted by Garival Inc. and will remain in place until the printers achieve specified reliability levels.
+A prototype of a printer modification will be tested in fall 2016 to determine if it can improve reliability of the transfer printers.

 Phase 2 of the project is for the implementation of the smart card system and makes up 40% of the value of the contract.
-To date, 12.5% of the Phase 2 work has been deemed to be complete and paid.
+To date, 28.5% of the Phase 2 work has been deemed to be complete and paid.
 Further payments will be made as milestones are met by the contractor.

 Garival Contract Details

-Contract Value \$ 12,934,470
+Contract Value 12,934,470

-Payments to Date -\$ 7,760,695
+Payments to Date (8,866,834)

-Holdback for Farebox Deficiencies -\$ 646,736
+Holdback for Farebox Deficiencies (646,736)

-Milestone Payments Not Yet Earned \$ 4,527,039
+Milestone Payments Not Yet Earned 3,420,900